 A NSCC student's program fees will cover the cost of drug testing and retests.
 Students will be responsible to pay for additional drug screening conducted as part of an appeal.
 All students will be required to sign a Drug Screening Release Form.
-By signing this form, students authorize NSCC to conduct the 10 panel urine test for drug screening.
+By signing this form, students authorize NSCC to conduct the ten (10)-panel urine test for drug screening.
 The student will be provided additional information regarding the procedure through their program's handbook and during program orientation.
-If assistance is needed with this drug screening process, please contact the Dean of Health Professions and Human Services for Nursing and Allied Health Programs.
+If assistance is needed with this drug screening process, please contact the Dean of Health Professions.